Effects of High-Conflict coParenting on Children

-By the time a child grows into an adult, he or she should have experienced sufficient secure primary attachment relationships (mom and dad making the child feel secure and safe: their first bond to another human) to be able to better manage close relationships in adulthood with a balance of seeking behavior and exploring behavior.
+By the time a child grows into an adult, he or she should have experienced sufficient secure primary attachment relationships to be able to better manage close relationships in adulthood with a balance of seeking behavior and exploring behavior.
 High-conflict coParenting may deprive children of these essential experiences because parents are often too busy fighting one another.

 If an adult love relationship is a substitute for an early childhood secure attachment relationship they never had, it may truly feel like they will die if their partner leaves.
 That may explain why so many high-conflict people “can’t just let go.”
 They have to have a partner they can cling to or a partner they can treat with disdain – or both.
 If you don’t understand this, you won’t be able to realistically prepare for their reactions during a separation or divorce.
 All of that seemingly strange behavior (excessive clinging, manipulation, threats) makes sense if you picture the person as a 12-month-old desperate for survival.

 While it doesn’t seem to make sense that an adult would hurt a spouse or child they love, it may be that they are acting out the abandonment, fear or rage that an infant feels and never learned to manage.
 If you picture a 3-year-old crying on the floor to get attention, you may have an accurate picture of what some 20- 30- 40- 50- 60-year-olds are doing, who never had a secure relationship and are now facing the loss of the closest thing to it they ever had.